PanDAWMS/panda-docs/docs/source/client/snakemake/snakemake.rst

 =========================

 A workflow can be also described using Python-based workflow description language (WDL) - Snakemake.
-In this case the user can use Python language syntax and yaml configuration files.
+In this case the user can use Python language syntax and JSON configuration files.
 The following examples demonstrate how to describe common workflows using Snakemake syntax and snakeparser helper Python module.